AliSoftware/OHHTTPStubs/README.md

 <details open=1>
 <summary>In Swift</summary>

-This example is using the Swift helpers found in `OHHTTPStubsSwift.swift` provided by the `OHHTTPStubs/Swift` subspec.
+This example is using the Swift helpers found in `OHHTTPStubsSwift.swift` provided by the `OHHTTPStubs/Swift` subspec or `OHHTTPStubs` package.

 ```swift
 stub(condition: isHost("mywebservice.com")) { _ in